tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:family="Agaricaceae": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="bdq:family has an equivalent at the rank of Family in the bdq:sourceAuthority"],[dwc:family="Agaricacae": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="bdq:family does not have an equivalent at the rank of Family in the Parameterized Source Authority"]</td>
+			<td>[dwc:family="Agaricaceae": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="bdqval:family has an equivalent at the rank of Family in the bdqval:sourceAuthority"],[dwc:family="Agaricacae": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="bdqval:family does not have an equivalent at the rank of Family in the Parameterized Source Authority"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>